 The Happy Rajah

-If you love Indian curry then this is a must visit restaurant.
+If you love Indian curry then you must visit this restaurant.
+You can choose from authentic Indian styled curry as well as local versions.
 It is in a shopping complex, about a block and a half back from the main road in Grand Baie.
 There is another branch in Phoenix.
-Look at the menu ( La Carte) for more inspiration.

 For something a bit more special this is the place to go.
 We had a fabulous modern lunch which was beautifully presented.
 The views over the ocean were sublime.